RealSiteWorth

 What a finished RealSiteWorth report looks like

-• Value range + confidence score
+• Conservative value range + confidence score

-• Headline Memo summary
+• Headline summary with top-line signals

 VALUATION REPORT

-lakebed-coffee.coACTIVE2.8× annualized profit
+lakebed-coffee.coWebsite2.8× annualized profit

 Scanned May 21, 2026 · 14:02 UTC · 142 pages · DTC / Specialty Coffee